U.S. "Genius" visa attracts entrepreneurs and Playmates

 QUALIFICATION QUESTION

-Many of Wright's young technology clients have had limited time to show they have "risen to the very top of the field of endeavor," as O-1 regulations state.
+Many of Wright's young technology clients have had limited time to show they have "risen to the very top of the field of endeavour," as O-1 regulations state.

 But quality rather than longevity is the key, Wright says.
 USCIS rules require extraordinary ability -- demonstrated by "sustained national or international acclaim" -- that he says his clients can prove with awards and testaments from leading players in their field.